Sign up for our newsletter and get 10% off!

 Hemp may be considered an adaptogen due to its rich composition of cannabinoid compounds that interact with the body’s endocannabinoid system to help maintain balance in various bodily functions.
 These cannabinoids, particularly CBD, have been noted for their stress-relieving effects, including reducing anxiety, acting as anti-inflammatories, and providing neuroprotective properties.
 These effects are characteristic of adaptogens, which are known for their balancing and harmonizing activities within the body.

 Hemp is also rich in one of the most important macronutrients our bodies need to feel full (and survive) - protein.
 Hemp contains two types of protein, albumin and edestin.
 Albumin is most commonly associated with egg whites (which is where the name originated).
-The albumins found in hemp seed are structurally similar to ovalbumin found in egg whites, which is recognized as one of the highest quality sources of protein.
+The albumins in hemp seed are similar to ovalbumin in egg whites.
+Ovalbumin is known as a top-quality protein source.
 Casein is the other known protein source in eggs.
 It is so highly regarded that it is often used as the standard by which other proteins are measured.
 Hemp seed contains—and is the only known source of—edestin, a legumin protein.
-Legumins are a type of globulin, often referred to as “plant casein” because of the numerous chemical similarities between the two.
-Edestin, which makes up approximately 65% of the hemp protein, is so similar to the globulin protein found in the human body that it is currently being used as a human blood plasma substitute.
-Globulins and albumins are classified as globular proteins and are involved in almost all of the body’s processes.
-Hemp is an exceptional source of highly satiating protein, as well as soluble and non-soluble fibre making it a great addition to any weight loss regimen.
+Legumins are a type of globulin.
+They are often called "plant casein" due to their many chemical similarities to casein.
+Edestin makes up about 65% of hemp protein.
+It is very similar to globulin protein in the human body.
+Because of this, it is now used as a substitute for human blood plasma.
+Globulins and albumins are types of globular proteins.
+They are involved in nearly all of the body’s processes.
+Hemp is a great source of protein that keeps you full.
+It also has both soluble and non-soluble fiber.
+This makes it a good choice for any weight loss plan.

 Supplementation and Dosage (How to Add to Diet)